-CSBs have purchased electronic health record information systems from various vendors; Credible (14), Unicare (10), and Anasazi (8) have the greatest presence.
-Almost all CSBs have implemented certified EHRs, and the remaining CSBs are in the process of doing so.
+CSBs have purchased electronic health record information systems from various vendors; Credible (21 21), Cerner (8), CoCentrix (8), and one each for AVATAR, CMHC, and PsyhConsult.
+All CSBs have implemented certified EHRs.
 CSBs are also in varying stages of pursuing meaningful use certification and funding.

-While all large and many medium budget size CSBs have in-house IT staff, some medium and most small CSBs do not.
+While most CSBs have in-house IT staff, some CSBs do not.
 This poses challenges to those CSBs, particularly regarding data quality and using data for management purposes.
-The added data reporting requirements associated with the DOJ settlement agreement are imposing significant workload burdens on CSB IT systems as well as service staff.
+The added data reporting requirements associated with the DOJ Settlement Agreement are imposing significant workload burdens on CSB IT systems as well as service staff.